Skip to content

 • the criteria you should consider when deciding who to invite to join your CAB

-In this piece, we’re focusing on the benefits you will want to highlight when writing the invitation letter to those you want to be a part of this important customer initiative.
+In this piece, we’re focusing on the benefits you should highlight when writing the invitation letter to those you want to participate in this important customer initiative.

 Learn From Your Customers Now